WASdev/sample.batch.bonuspayout/docs/Downloading-WAS-Liberty.md

+# Downloading Liberty

+***NOTE:***  There is no need to download and install WAS Liberty to run this sample.
+You can use the [maven integration](/docs/Maven-integration.md) to download one to run the sample against.

+## Instructions

 There are lots of ways to get your hands on WAS Liberty.

 Note that you will need a version of Liberty that has support for the ***batchManagement-1.0*** feature and (optionally) CDI 1.2 for this sample.